-US Taxation of Expatriate Americans
+US Taxation of Expatriate Americans in Germany

-Who is a German Resident?
+Who is Considered a German Resident?

-Likewise, departure from Germany without any ties (a primary residence, financial or other connections) is enough to cease tax resident status.
+Likewise, departure from Germany without any ties (a primary residence, financial or other connections) is enough to end tax resident status.
 Even German nationality is not enough to establish tax residency – if you leave the country, you are not a resident for tax purposes.

-Germany Income Tax Rates
+German Income Tax Rates For American Expats

 Germany has a relatively high tax rate when compared with the tax rates applied on US expat taxes.
-While you pay more to German tax authorities up front, the benefit is savings on your US expat taxes when it comes time to file with the IRS.
+While you pay more to German tax authorities up front, the benefit is saving on your US expat taxes when it comes time to file with the IRS.

 |Taxable Income (EUR)||Tax Rate (%)|

-Germany Tax Due Date
+German Tax Due Date

 Payment will be due one month after the German Ministry of Finance has issued the German income tax assessment notice.
-Penalties for filing late are limited to 10% of the assessed German taxes, but cannot exceed EUR 25,000.
-There is a late fee of 1% of the taxes due for each moth the taxes have an outstanding balance.
+Penalties for filing late are limited to 10% of the assessed German taxes but cannot exceed EUR 25,000.
+There is a late fee of 1% of the taxes due for each month the taxes have an outstanding balance.
 In addition to the late filing penalty, interest is assessed on the taxes due at the rate of .5% each month.

 US – Germany Social Security Agreement

-The US-Germany Social Security Agreement describes which country social security is payable to when an individual is working in Germany.
-If you are assigned, by a US company, to work in Germany for five years or less, you will pay into US Social Security.
+The US-Germany Social Security Agreement describes to which country social security is payable when working in Germany.
+If you are assigned by a US company to work in Germany for five years or less, you will pay into US Social Security.
 If the assignment is for more than five years, you pay into German Social Security.
 If you are working for a non-US employer in Germany, you will pay into German Social Security.
 You are automatically entered into the German Social Security program as soon as your employment begins in Germany.
 This does not apply for those who are working in Germany for a company located outside of Germany.

-Is foreign income taxed in Germany?
+Is Foreign Income Taxed in Germany?

-Germany – US Tax Treaty
+US-Germany Tax Treaty

-Taxes in Germany
+Investment Taxes in Germany

 Germany does have an investment and capital gains tax, which is a flat rate of 25%.
 Losses on investments and sale of assets can be deducted from the income earned on other investments or assets.
 The system is set up so that the taxation is deducted at the source.
 For example, if you have a German savings account, the German bank will deduct the taxes payable from the income you have earned on your investment account.
 If the income is coming from outside of Germany, it will not automatically be deducted, but taxes are still due to the German tax authorities.